Jameswlepage/powerchat/README.md

-# ChatGPT Queue & Auto‑Send (MV3)
+# PowerChat — Extensions for AI Chat (MV3)

+PowerChat is a collection of lightweight tools that enhance popular AI chat interfaces like ChatGPT and Claude.

-Queue multiple prompts on ChatGPT and Claude, and auto‑send them one‑by‑one whenever the page finishes “thinking.”
-A header “Queue” button opens a popover to view/manage the queue; Enter queues from the main editor.
+Current tool: Queue & Auto‑Send — queue multiple prompts and auto‑send them one‑by‑one whenever the page finishes “thinking.”
+Use the header Queue button to view/manage the queue; Enter queues from the main editor.

-> Use responsibly and in line with website terms.
-Selectors are tailored to ChatGPT’s current composer and may need updates if the site changes.
+Use responsibly and in line with website terms.
+Selectors are tailored to each site’s current UI and may need updates if the site changes.

 ## Features
 - Works on ChatGPT and Claude